Subscribe to newsletter

 Overnight Location: Nuevos Horizontes hut (4,677m / 15,350ft)

-Distance: 3-4hours, 817m of ascent
+Distance: 3-4 hours, 817m of ascent

 Meals: Breakfast, lunch, dinner